crypto-checker-free/crypto-checker-free/README.md

-Update:  06/16/2025 url is live and functioning properly
+Update:  06/17/2025 The link is operational once more.